nonchalantyler/nonchalantyler/README.md

 I specialize in building innovative and concrete marketing/ brand strategies for business professionals, as well as, UI/UX design, B2B, & lead management for project development.

--Defi innovator
+- Defi innovator
--Yield Strategist
+- Yield Strategist
--Entrepreneur
+- Entrepreneur
--4+ years of Graphic Design experience
+- 4+ years of Graphic Design experience

 - 👀 Tilebase is progressing the multi-chain defi ecosystem at scale by providing accurate data analytics compiled from a network of DEX’s & Dapps.